omniosorg/omniosorg.github.io/_docs/setup/serial_console.md

 ## Console Resizing

-Maybe you tried our vim on your new serial console and were disapointed that somehow it jumbled up the screen.
-The reason for this is, that over the serial console connection stty does not seem to get properly informed about screen size.
-Type `stty` and it will report rows and cols as 0 which is not ideal.
+If you tried vim on your new serial console, you were probably in for a disapointed &emdash; somehow it jumbled up the screen.
+The reason for this is, that over the serial console connection stty does not seem to get properly informed about screen size and screen size changes.
+Run `stty` and it will report rows and cols as 0 which is not ideal.
 There is a way to fix this though.

 The easiest is to just type `resize` to get things fixed ... unfortunately the `resize` comand is part of the `xterm` package which is probably not